roryl/handlebars.lucee/README.md

 Use this method for replacing Lucee .cfm templates with handlebar templates and not interferring with any existing view framework that may be in use.

+###Helpers
+Handlebars.lucee can execute javascript helpers just like Handlebars.js.
+See the [Helpers documentation](http://handlebarsjs.com/block_helpers.html)

+Handlebars.lucee takes care of registering the helper so that it is available for use in the template.
+Currently, it looks for helpers in the helpers folder of your Handlebars.lucee installation.

+Because these helpers are executed with Rhino 1.7, they will not have the full capabilities of a modern Javascript browser (and particularly, no jquery support).
+Its recommended to keep the helpers simple, using vanilla JS.

+The helpers are cached, to flush the cache, call `Handlebars.cacheClear()`

+###Advanced Usage
+Handlebars.lucee is a simple wrapper around the Handlebars.java class.
+You can get access to the instantiated handlebars.java class via the `Handlebars.getJava()` method and perform any actions possible.

 ##Requirements
 * Built for and tested with Lucee 4.5+